ladas-larry/redux-chrome-extension/README.md

 ##TODO

-- Hot loading od Reducers
+- Hot loading of Reducers

 - Testing

+- Cosmos

 - Issues and pull requests are always welcome!!